I have created a new page for World of Warcraft: Classic Hunter Macros.

 /run --CastSpellByName("Immolation Trap") /run if (canTrap()) then if IsShiftKeyDown() then castExplosiveTrap() else castImmolationTrap() end else castFeign() end

-For Frost and Freezing Trap, in addition to casting Feign Death, the pet is told to stop attacking so it doesn't break the trap.
+Casts Freezing Trap, or Frost Trap is you hold the Shift key.
+In these macros, the pet is told to stop attacking so it doesn't break the trap.
 Technically, you don't need to stop the pet when casting Frost Trap, but I don't use it frequently enough for it to be a bother.

 /run --CastSpellByName("Freezing Trap") /run if UnitAffectingCombat("player") then castFeign(); PetFollow(); PetPassiveMode(); ClearTarget(); TargetLastEnemy(); else if IsShiftKeyDown() then castFrostTrap(); else CastSpellByName("Freezing Trap");end end